rpothin/PowerPlatform-ALM-With-GitHub-Template/README.md

    - build_environment
    - qa_environment

-> *Note: We suggest to add a protection rule (at least one reviewer for solution deployments targeting this environment) on the **qa_environment**.*
+> *Note: We suggest to add a protection rule (at least one reviewer for solution deployments) on the **qa_environment**.*

 7. Open the **Secrets** section
 8. Add the following repository secrets to the new repository:
-   - APPLICATION_ID: Application (client) ID of the service principal with Dynamics CRM.user_impersonation and Microsoft Graph.User.Read API Permissions
+   - APPLICATION_ID: Application (client) ID of the service principal with Dynamics CRM.user_impersonation and Microsoft Graph.User.Read API permissions
-   - CLIENT_SECRET: Client secret of the service principal with Dynamics CRM.user_impersonation and Microsoft Graph.User.Read API Permissions
+   - CLIENT_SECRET: Client secret of the service principal with Dynamics CRM.user_impersonation and Microsoft Graph.User.Read API permissions
-   - TENANT_ID: Directory (tenant) ID of the service principal with Dynamics CRM.user_impersonation and Microsoft Graph.User.Read API Permissions
+   - TENANT_ID: Directory (tenant) ID of the service principal with Dynamics CRM.user_impersonation and Microsoft Graph.User.Read API permissions
    - DEV_USER_LOGIN: User login for the management of the Dev environments that will be created
    - DEV_USER_PASSWORD: User password for the management of the Dev environments that will be created
    - BUILD_USER_LOGIN: User login for the management of the Build environments that will be created